 So if you’re considering buying a fractional ownership property, read on for all the information you need to make an informed decision.

 Co-ownership, also known as fractional ownership, is a popular option for those looking to purchase a second home without bearing the full cost and responsibility on their own.
 It allows individuals to buy a share of a second home with other co-owners, through a company (usually an SCI in France/ an SL in Spain) that holds 100% of the property deed.
-This can also be an excellent solution for friends or relatives looking to purchase a second home together (this system has been used for decades in France so it is nothing new under the sun), as well as for those who want to invest in a holiday property but don’t have the means to do so on their own.
+This can also be an excellent solution for friends or relatives looking to purchase a second home together (this system has been used for decades in France or Spain, so it is nothing new), as well as for those who want to invest in a holiday property but don’t have the means to do so on their own.

 Here are the key points to consider when looking into co-ownership for your second home: